-GPSS/H is a well-known, traditional simulation tool whose user base continues to grow despite the presence of many "new" trends in simulation technology.
-In GPSS/H, the process-interaction world view has been combined with many advanced features to make one of the most powerful and flexible tools available, capable of handling large and complicated models with ease, yet still providing exceptionally high performance.

-The following sections provide an overview of GPSS/H and its process-interaction world view, a discussion of model-building interfaces including tradeoffs associated with graphical modeling environments, and a summary of advanced and recently-added GPSS/H features.
-Finally, the use of special-purpose simulators is discussed, along with features of GPSS/H which make it very well-suited for use as the engine in such simulators.
+GPSS/H was first placed into commercial service in November, 1977.
+Over the ensuing 23 years, it has become well known for its speed and dependability.
+In GPSS/H, the process-interaction world view has been combined with many advanced features to make an extremely powerful and flexible tool, capable of handling large, complicated models with ease, yet still providing exceptionally high performance.
+The sections that follow provide an overview of GPSS/H and its process-interaction world view, a discussion of model-building interfaces including tradeoffs associated with graphical modeling environments, and a summary of advanced and recently-added GPSS/H features.
+Finally, the use of special-purpose simulators is discussed, along with features of GPSS/H which make it very wellsuited for use as the engine in such simulators.
+This paper provides a retrospective look at the history of GPSS/H.